-The fight for H block spectrum went 167 rounds among 23 bidders and the winner appears to be Dish, which is widely believed to have won all 176 licenses in the FCC auction, which went for 24 days, before concluding last week.
+The fight for H block spectrum went 167 rounds among 23 bidders and the winner appeared to be Dish, which is widely believed to have won all 176 licenses in the FCC auction, which went for 24 days and concluded last week.

 The H block is 10 MHz of paired spectrum usable for mobile and low-power fixed service that the FCC auctioned as part of a general push to free up more spectrum for wireless broadband and the specific mandate by Congress that it auction that other spectrum, most notably reclaimed broadcast spectrum in an auction now slated for mid-year 2015.

 Dish only had to guarantee that the aggregate price for all the licenses met the FCC's $1.564 billion minimum, but when the FCC released the names of the winning bidders for the licenses, there was only one name, American H block Wireless LLC, which had been widely reported as the name under which Dish was doing its bidding.

 The FCC agreed to a Dish petition to waive some technical rules on its use of spectrum adjacent to the H block in exchange for that guarantee.
 Dish had said it wanted to bid on the H block, but needed some help from the commission on those rules.